deepfakes/faceswap/INSTALL.md

 pip install -r requirements-gpu.txt
 ```

 Should you choose the GPU version, Tensorflow might ask you to install the CUDA Toolkit and the cuDNN libraries.
 Instructions on installing those can be found on Nvidia's website.
+(For Ubuntu, maybe all Linux, see: https://yangcha.github.io/Install-CUDA8/)

 Once all these requirements are installed, you can attempt to run the faceswap tools.
 Use the `-h` or `--help` options for a list of options.